 1. Protects from sun damage

-Moroccan women have long used argan oil to protect their skin from sun damage, a practice was supported by a 2013 study.
+Moroccan women have long used argan oil to protect their skin from sun damage, a practice was supported by a

 This study found that the antioxidant activity in argan oil helped protect the skin against free radical damage caused by the sun.
 This prevented burns and hyperpigmentation as a result.
 Long term, this may even help prevent against the development of skin cancer, including melanoma.